-6.3 In the context of Task B1 of SEA, the previous section of this report identified that many of the NDP objectives are compatible with the SEA framework, while others had either a neutral impact, no relationship with the SEA objectives or if needed; further information such as location of development.
-Additional policy safeguards within the NDP and Local Plan (Core Strategy), subject to EiP outcome, would help mitigate any possible conflicts.
+In the context of Task B1 of SEA, the previous section of this report identified that many of the NDP objectives are compatible with the SEA framework, while others had either a neutral impact, no relationship with the SEA objectives or if needed; further information such as location of development.
+Policy safeguards elsewhere within the NDP and Local Plan (Core Strategy), subject to EiP outcome, would help mitigate any possible conflicts.